ASUCICREPO/PDF_Accessibility/README.md

 - Ensure all prerequisites are correctly installed and configured.
 - Verify that your AWS credentials have the necessary permissions.
 - Check CloudWatch logs for any error messages in the Lambda functions or ECS tasks.
+- If the CDK Deploy responds with: ` Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases.
+Subprocess exited with error 9009 `, try changing ` "app": "python3 app.py" ` to  ` "app": "python app.py" ` in the cdk.json file
+- If the CDK deploy responds with: ` Resource handler returned message: "The maximum number of addresses has been reached. ` request additional IPs from AWS.
+Go to https://us-east-1.console.aws.amazon.com/servicequotas/home/services/ec2/quotas and search for "IP".
+Then, choose "EC2-VPC Elastic IPs".
+Note the AWS region is included in the URL, change it to the region you are deploying into.
+Requests for additional IPs are usually completed within minutes.

 For further assistance, please open an issue in this repository.